 What is DACA and why would Trump dismantle it?

-President Donald Trump is expected to soon make a decision on a program that, in part, allows for thousands of undocumented youths to remain in the country.
+President Donald Trump is expected to soon make a decision on a program that, in part, allows for thousands of young illegal immigrants to remain in the country.

 Young immigrants and immigration advocates are bracing for the possibility that Trump will dismantle the issuance of new work permits under the Deferred Action for Childhood Arrivals (DACA) program – a move that would effectively phase out a program that has protected hundreds of thousands of young people from deportation and given them the ability to work in the U.S.